Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Related Work

+Hybrid human-AI systems that combine automated generation with human revision and on-demand question answering show promise, with BLV users reporting preferences for these approaches over AI-only alternatives \cite{Yuksel2020Human-in-the-LoopUsers, Stangl2023TheVideos}.
+However, quality concerns persist even within these hybrid systems.
+Novice describers working with AI-generated drafts rated the accuracy of the AI text as only \textit{``neutral''} \cite{Yuksel2020Human-in-the-LoopUsers}, and studies of tandem AD systems have noted ongoing algorithmic inaccuracies, including missing descriptions of salient visual content and misrepresentations of on-screen events \cite{Stangl2023TheVideos}.

 The absence of quantitative assessment is especially stark for volunteer-authored and AI-generated AD, where growing volumes of content lack the rigorous expert-driven review of professional practice.
-Our work addresses this gap by introducing a comprehensive assessment framework to evaluate these emerging forms of AD at scale.
+Our work addresses this gap by piloting a rating framework toward the scalable evaluation of these emerging forms of AD.